trallard/pycon2020-azure-functions/docs/06_complete_scenario.rst

 .. tip:: The repository containing all the scripts and solutions to this tutorial can be found at `<https://github.com/trallard/pycon2020-azure-functions>`_.

-    👉🏼 The code for this section is located in `<https://github.com/trallard/pycon2020-azure-functions/tree/master/solutions/03-full-pipeline>`_
+    👉🏼 The code for this section is in `<https://github.com/trallard/pycon2020-azure-functions/tree/master/solutions/03-full-pipeline>`_

 1. Create your new function